phluschott/raspi-writer/README.md

 # Raspi-Writer: Software Installer for Writers on Raspberry Pi

 `raspi-writer` is a Bash script (`install.sh`) designed for writers, novelists, storytellers, and written content creators to easily install a curated list of writing software on a Raspberry Pi.
-It supports Raspberry Pi 2, 4, 5, and Zero (W and newer), with a user-friendly interface inspired by KM4ACK's 73Linux script.
-The script checks for a 64-bit OS to include Obsidian.md, disables resource-heavy apps for Pi Zero, configures GPIO-attached displays (3.5" to 1080p), and offers optional Wi-Fi hotspot setup if no known Wi-Fi networks are found.
+It supports Raspberry Pi 2, 4, 5, and Zero (W and newer), with a user-friendly `whiptail` interface inspired by [KM4ACK's 73Linux script](https://github.com/km4ack/73Linux).
+The script checks for a 64-bit OS to include Obsidian.md, disables resource-heavy apps for Pi Zero, configures GPIO-attached displays (3.5" to 1080p), and offers optional Wi-Fi hotspot setup that activates only when no known Wi-Fi networks are found.

 ## Features

 - **Software Selection**: Choose from 20 writing tools (e.g., LibreOffice Writer, FocusWriter, Vim, Obsidian) via a `whiptail` checkbox interface.
-- **Pi Zero Compatibility**: Automatically greys out resource-heavy apps (e.g., LibreOffice, Calibre) when running on a Raspberry Pi Zero to ensure performance.
+- **Pi Zero Compatibility**: Automatically disables resource-heavy apps (e.g., LibreOffice, Calibre, Obsidian) on Raspberry Pi Zero to ensure performance.
 - **64-bit OS Support**: Detects 64-bit OS and offers Obsidian.md for advanced note-taking (requires 64-bit Raspberry Pi OS).
 - **Display Support**: Configures GPIO-attached displays (e.g., Waveshare 3.5", Official 7" Touchscreen) or defaults to HDMI, with warnings for small displays (e.g., 3.5" or smaller) about GUI scaling issues.
-- **Wi-Fi Hotspot Setup**: If no known Wi-Fi networks are detected, users can configure a hotspot with custom SSID, password, and authentication type (WPA-PSK, WPA3-PSK, WEP, or Open).
+- **Wi-Fi Hotspot Setup**: Allows configuration of a hotspot with custom SSID, password, and authentication type (WPA-PSK, WPA3-PSK, WEP, or Open), which activates on boot only if no known Wi-Fi networks are found.
+- **Installation Time Warning**: Informs users that a full installation may take 20-60 minutes, depending on network speed and Raspberry Pi model.
+- **Robust Installation**: Includes fallback methods (e.g., `.deb` packages) for software like Manuskript, CherryTree, Trelby, Xournal++, and FreeMind if Snap or Flatpak installations fail.
-- **Error Handling**: Includes checks for root privileges, valid inputs, and installation failures, with user-friendly error messages.
+- **Error Handling**: Logs installation attempts to `/tmp/install_<software>.log` and displays user-friendly error messages via `whiptail` for failures.

 ## Supported Software

-The script offers the following software, with resource-heavy apps marked for Pi Zero compatibility:
+The script offers the following software, with resource-heavy apps marked for Pi Zero compatibility and 64-bit requirements:

 | Software           | Purpose                         | Resource-Heavy for Pi Zero? | 64-bit Only? |
 |--------------------|---------------------------------|----------------------------|--------------|